davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 - Refactor your code to account for the colors listed in the file.

-- Write a new method, `associateByColor()` that returns a `HashMap` of colors and lists of boulders.
-Specifically, we want the hashmap to store all the different colors in the "key" column.
-Each color maps to a list (ArrayList) of Boulders that share that color.
-You'll need to start by creating a local `HashMap` variable.
-Then iterate through your Boulders list, examining each boulder `b`'s color.
-    - If `b`'s color doesn't already exist in your new `HashMap` then add (`put()`) a new entry in your map by first constructing a new, empty ArrayList of boulders, and adding `b` to the end of this list.
-    - Otherwise, if `b`'s color already exists in your map, then simply add `b` to the corresponding list.
-    - Don't forget to return this `HashMap` when you're done.

 #### Collision Detection

 Currently the boulders just pass through each other, which looks okay if we assume that we're looking at a 3D space and that they're actually quite far apart from each other.
 But what if we assumed that we're looking at a 2D view?
 They should be colliding and bouncing off of one another.